lionelblonde/dotfiles/INSTRUCTIONS.md

 You cannot access that machine and therefore cannot run hardware-dependent tests; You must not claim GPU/TPU-dependent behavior is verified, and must rely on Lionel to conduct those tests.
 For any remote-machine diagnosis/debugging, you must provide Lionel with the exact commands to run.

+When relevant, always suggest a commit message for Lionel to use as guidance/reference.

 THE RULES ARE: